by Paul G. Hiebert

 The relationship between Christian mission and anthropology in the past century has been one of ambivalence.
 On the one hand they shared a common interest in people, and anthropologists even sought the assistance of missionaries who had lived for long periods on the field.
 On the other hand, the two groups have been suspicious of each other's activities.
 It may surprise some, therefore, that anthropology in Britain had its origins in the broad Christian humanitarian movement of the nineteenth century.
 After slavery was abolished (1807-1833), those concerned with social reform turned their attention to questions of the welfare of the native peoples in the colonies.
 In 1834 a split occurred on how to protect the rights of the natives.
 One faction, including most of the missionaries, wanted to grant them immediately the full "privileges" of western civilization.
 The other wanted to study them before "raising and protecting them".
 From that point on, missionaries and reformers too often pursued programs of planned change without perceiving the cultural contexts in which this change took place, while the anthropologists too often proceeded to study the people with little thought to how this knowledge could benefit the people.

 We must, however, avoid stereotyping an age.
 Old mission field minutes show that many missionaries of the late nineteenth and early twentieth century were deeply sensitive to the cultures and viewpoints of the people among whom they worked.
-A number of them -- R. H. Codrington of Melanesia, M. Leenhardt of New Caledonia, H. Junod and E. Smith of Africa, the Wisers in India and Father W. Schmidt and the Vienna School of Anthropology, to name only a few -- made significant contributions to anthropological knowledge and theory.
+A number of them -- R. H. Codrington of Melanesia, M. Leenhardt of New Caledonia, Henri Junod and Edwin W. Smith of Africa, the Wisers in India and Father W. Schmidt and the Vienna School of Anthropology, to name only a few -- made significant contributions to anthropological knowledge and theory.
 Many others studied the ethnographic materials of their fields.

 Since the Second World War, there has been a growing interaction between missions and anthropology.
 This has been on a much broader scale than just the interest in linguistics that characterized the period between the world wars.
 Church-related colleges introduced anthropology courses, and journals like the Anthropological Quarterly (Catholic) and the International Review of Missions (mainly Protestant) carried articles on broader topics of anthropology and missions.
 A major impetus in bringing anthropological awareness to missions came through the work of Eugene Nida and the members of the American Bible Society translations team.